|

 Snow Crest Opens

-Ernest Dion, champion ski jumper and operator of a ski school at Storrs, opened Snow Crest ski area a few miles south of Lebanon in 1956-57.
-Initially served by a T-Bar, Snow Crest provided locals modern skiing facilities.
+Ernest Dion opened Snow Crest ski area a few miles south of Lebanon in early 1956.
+Initially served by a J-Bar, Snow Crest provided locals modern skiing facilities.

 Storrs Hill Revitalized